SpoonySimone/QuickStatsReborn/README.md

 - [ ] Auto-Updater
 - [ ] Render the GUI using OneConfig
 - [ ] Add more games
+- [ ] Upload to modrinth
+- [ ] Change HUD settings to use pages
 - [x] Add support for binding key via OneKeybind
-- [ ] Upload to modrinth